 - LinkedIn profile development and critiques

 A career isn’t something you find — it’s something

 you develop and manage over time.
 The Career Planning Notebook can help you work your way through this process.
 Based on our career development model, this notebook will guide you to…

 - Reflect on your interests and identify your personal skills.

 - Connect with people and opportunities.

 In addition to expert advice, student experiences and valuable resources, the Career Planning Notebook contains customizable year-by-year plans so you can track your progress, stay motivated and check things off as you go — because we know how satisfying that can be!

 Through Alumni Career Services, provided by our careers team and the McMaster Alumni Association, you have access to career counselling and advising for up to 10 years after you graduate.
 Meet with an alumni career counsellor to support your career exploration, planning and goals.

 Career Access Professional Services (CAPS) can help you overcome any barriers you may experience during your career journey.
 We can help with accommodations, guidance on how and when to disclose a disability and more.

-Equity-seeking groups are made up of people who experience discrimination and social barriers that prevent them from receiving equal access to services and opportunities.
-Some equity-seeking groups include women; racialized persons; First Nations, Métis and Inuit; persons with disabilities; and the 2SLGBTQ* community.
+Equity-deserving groups include people who experience discrimination and social barriers that prevent them from receiving equal access to services and opportunities.
+Some equity-deserving groups include women; racialized persons; First Nations, Métis and Inuit; persons with disabilities; and the 2SLGBTQIA+ community.